jedboywonder/tyrekick/README.md

 ./tyrekick.sh -y

 ## Key Facts
-This is a script to perform tests on a fresh OpenWrt install; it assumes standard image like rc#  or formal release for current config.
+This is a script to perform tests on a fresh OpenWrt install; it assumes standard release image or a release candidate like rc#  for the starting configuration config of the device under test (DUT).
 A snapshot or a already modified device may not work well.
 It assumes some things like eth0 exists radio names like radio0 radio1, etc.
-It is not intended for device in use, config will get stomped.
+It is not intended for device in use, the config will get stomped.
 You may want to change the country code or some other settings within the script.